Auvik is network management for MSPs

 Past experience.
 Co-founded Sandvine (TSX:SVC) and served as chief technology officer, developing the company’s vision and technology strategy.
 Co-founded PixStream, acquired by Cisco Systems for $554 million.
 Multiple roles from software consultant to business planner at Hewlett-Packard.
 Education.
 Ba.Sc.
 Electrical Engineering, MBA

-Auvik co-founder and chief technology officer
+Auvik co-founder and chief product officer

 Past experience.
 Senior product manager at Sandvine, where he built the company’s usage management product line.
 Education.
 B.Math.
 Computer Science, MBA.